Climate variability and change: Internal variability

 There is seasonal variability in how new high temperature records have outpaced new low temperature records.

+There is measurable variability in the pattern of global warming, when viewing annual changes in the same month from year to year.

+Global warming displays seasonality, with global temperatures rising more during Northern hemisphere summers, due in part to the North's greater portion of land mass.

 Climatic changes due to internal variability sometimes occur in cycles or oscillations.
 For other types of natural climatic change, we cannot predict when it happens; the change is called random or stochastic.
 From a climate perspective, the weather can be considered random.
 If there are little clouds in a particular year, there is an energy imbalance and extra heat can be absorbed by the oceans.
 Due to climate inertia, this signal can be 'stored' in the ocean and be expressed as variability on longer time scales than the original weather disturbances.
 If the weather disturbances are completely random, occurring as white noise, the inertia of glaciers or oceans can transform this into climate changes where longer-duration oscillations are also larger oscillations, a phenomenon called red noise.
 Many climate changes have a random aspect and a cyclical aspect.
 This behavior is dubbed stochastic resonance.
 Half of the 2021 Nobel prize on physics was awarded for this work to Klaus Hasselmann jointly with Syukuro Manabe for related work on climate modelling.
 While Giorgio Parisi who with collaborators introduced the concept of stochastic resonance was awarded the other half but mainly for work on theoretical physics.